by Katelyn S. Irons

 Set yourself apart from the crowd by knowing how to navigate the line between personable and professional in an online environment.
-Writers sometimes struggle with knowing how to communicate online openly while still holding themselves to professional standards.
+Writers sometimes struggle with knowing how to communicate openly online while still holding themselves to professional standards.
 Follow these tips to impress your potential employer, favorite author, and anyone else you might meet online.

 Words are important.
 As writers, we typically are more aware of that than others, but it needs to be said: whether it’s a blog or a tweet, put the same effort into professionalism, politeness and godly behavior as you would when talking with a conference speaker or an employer.
 Because of the permanence of online media, employers still might judge you on the blog you wrote ranting about a bad day or that petty political issue you happened to describe with colorful language.